 Satirical activists take on wealth inequality and democracy’s frailties.

 Film features Billionaire satirists and Angelique Haugerud, author of the 2013 book

 No Billionaire Left Behind: Satirical Activism in America (Stanford University Press).

 Professor Haugerud has been awarded research fellowships from the National Science Foundation, Social Science Research Council, American Philosophical Society, and Rockefeller Foundation, among others.
 She has served as editor of the scholarly journal Africa Today (1996-1998) and has been elected to the executive boards of the American Anthropological Association’s General Anthropology Division (2002-2005), the African Studies Association (1999-2002), the Association for Political and Legal Anthropology (1997-2000, 2011-2014), and the Society for Economic Anthropology (1992-1995).

-Her three-year term as editor of American Ethnologist began on July 1, 2011.
+Her four-year term as editor of American Ethnologist began on July 1, 2011.
 The first issue of the journal under her editorship appeared in February 2012.